Hensley Sapenter

-Hensley W. Sapenter (born December 16, 1939) is a former American football coach and athletics administrator.
+Hensley W. Sapenter (born December 16, 1939) is an American former football coach and athletics administrator.
 He served as the head football coach at Prairie View A&M University from 1995 to 1996, compiling a record of 0–22.
 Sapenter was inducted into the Texas Black Sports Hall of Fame in 2003.

 Early life and playing career

 Sapenter grew up in San Antonio and attended Wheatley High School there.
 He played college football at Prairie View A&M University as a center and linebacker for in the late 1950s under head coach Billy Nicks.
 He was inducted into the school's Sports Hall of Fame in 1995.

 Coaching career

 After graduating from Prairie View in 1960, Sapenter began his coaching career at Booker T. Washington High School in Wichita Falls, Texas, working as an assistant football coach under Ervin Garnet.

 Sapenter was hired as the athletic director for the San Antonio Independent School District in 1976.
-He had recently retired from that post when, in 1995, he was hired as interim head football coach and athletic director at Prairie View, despite having not coached at any level since 1972.
+He had recently retired from that post when, in 1995, he was hired as interim head football coach, and athletic director at Prairie View, despite having not coached at any level since 1972.
 He was told that he would only be considered for the full-time job if he could win.

 In two years, Sapenter finished 0–22, making him one of the few college football coaches to have never won a game.
 During his tenure, his teams were outscored 950–210.